 Two possible output gaps are a positive output gap and a negative output gap.

-First, the positive output gap is also called as the expansionary gap.
+The positive output gap is also called the expansionary gap.
 In the business cycle, it usually occurs during the last phase of expansion.

 In the curve, the positive output gap occurs when the short-run equilibrium point is to the right of the long-run aggregate supply curve.
 At that time, actual real GDP exceeds potential GDP.